 This publication lists the units of the International System of Units (SI), or metric system, recommended for use in trade and commerce and other general uses by the National Institute of Standards and Technology.
 Much of the information in SP 1038 was based on the historic standard Fed-Std-376B: 1993, Preferred Metric Units for General Use by the Federal Government.

 This publication is a colorful chart explaining the 7 base units of the SI (International System of Units) and prefix symbols, featuring the Measurement League: Guardians of the SI.
 The Measurement League are superheroes dedicated to the fight against uncertainty, imprecision, and inaccuracy and to improving the quality of our lives and the things we build.
-Submit hardcopy requests to TheSI [at] nist.gov or print a copy (select “print to fit”).
-Original dimensions: 279 mm by 432 mm (11 in by 17 in).
+SI Prefix symbols are featured in the chart and used to represent smaller or larger units by factors that are powers of 10.
+Submit hard copy requests to TheSI [at] nist.gov.
+Chart dimensions: 216 mm by 279 mm (8.5 in by 11 in).

 Metric Style Guide

 The "Metric Style Guide" addresses how to use metric units in written and verbal communication by addressing the metric prefixes, proper spelling of terms, how to make conversions, use of symbols, plurals, pronunciation, and decimal points.
 (Out of Print).

 U.S. Manufactures with Product Conforming to Metric Standards: An Analysis (PDF)